 The second trend I noticed is that, on days that my overall step count was above average (I use the free app Human to track my steps, and Parkinson’s LifeKit can read that data through Apple HealthKit), the next day’s step count was always below average — always.
 After thinking about this for a while, it came to me that when I overdid it on the exercise one day, I would be more tired and less capable of meeting my step goal the following day.
 This has been an important insight.
 Using step count data as a proxy for stamina and the short-term effects of exercise on my body, I have rescheduled my exercise on days that I don’t need to be at full-energy the following day.

 The last trend I noticed — and this was the most unexpected of all — was a general upward trend in my central nervous system health.
-I had recently began a twice-weekly exercise class geared toward people with Parkinson’s, and my central nervous system (as measured with the app’s finger tap test) was actually improving.
+I had recently begun a twice-weekly exercise class geared toward people with Parkinson’s, and my central nervous system (as measured with the app’s finger tap test) was actually improving.
 This told me, in my own personalized study, that exercise was benefiting me over time, even if in the short-term exercise made me tired the next day.
 This was the insight that made me realize that I had stumbled upon something incredibly useful for the Parkinson’s community.

-These days when I wake up feeling out of it, and I feel like I can’t trust my own emotions to tell me how I’m doing, I look at my 3-month chart and remember that I’m not doing to badly, and that today is just an off day.
-This has alleviated a lot of worry, and has made me rethink the idea of getting Deep Brain Stimulation surgery, at least for a while.
+These days when I wake up feeling out of it, and I feel like I can’t trust my own emotions to tell me how I’m doing, I look at my 3-month chart and remember that I’m not doing too badly and that today is just an off day.
+This has alleviated a lot of worries and has made me rethink the idea of getting Deep Brain Stimulation surgery, at least for a while.
 I can look at the objective results in the app and not work myself into a panic that my body is failing fast.
 And for someone who sometimes still thinks irrationally about the disease, this has added a new level of comfort to my life.